 Do the Equality Act Rules Always Apply?

-The Act exempts many room rentals and flatshares from the rules.
+Otherwise, the Equality Act can exempt many room rentals and flatshares from other aspects of the rules.
 These are known as ‘small premises exceptions‘ and apply where each of the following is true:

 - The advertiser, or a close member of their family (such as a spouse, partner, parent, grandparent, child, grandchild or sibling) lives in the same property.